 Woodmont Investment Counsel

-At the top of the list, Woodmont Investment Counsel, LLC has the most assets under management.
-The is fee-only firm is owned by its employees, who include a chartered financial analyst (CFA) and a certfied financial planner (CFP).
+At the top of the list, Woodmont Investment Counsel has the most assets under management.
+The is fee-only firm is owned by its employees, who include certifications such as chartered financial analyst (CFA) and certfied financial planner (CFP).

-Depending on whether you’re looking for an equity or balanced account or a fixed-income account, you’ll need a minimum account size of $750,000 or $1 million, respectively.
+Depending on whether you’re looking for an equity or balanced account or a fixed-income account, you’ll need a minimum account size of $1 million, respectively.